grahamplata/hugo/content/posts/ckad-study-guide.md

 **_[Certified Kubernetes Application Developer or "CKAD"](https://www.cncf.io/certification/ckad/)_** A certification from the Cloud Native Computing Foundation (CNCF), which validates that users can design, build, configure, and expose cloud native applications for Kubernetes.

+**Why did you pursue this certification?**

+I pursued this certification because my team at work supports micro service applications via Kubernetes and I felt that this was a logical move.
+My thought process was that this would be a great way to validate my skill and pass on what I have learned to others.

 ## My Objectives

 - Pass the exam!